-The application of security sector theory, even within a regional political-geographical framework, is a topic that has gained attention in international relations literature thanks to the work of Barry Buzan et al. The regional approach, and the theory of a regional security complex based on the common interests of regional political actors, also justifies the delimitation of the research to the Visegrad countries.

-And the topicality of the subject in the case of the Visegrad countries, probably does not really need to be justified separately.
-Consider that world political events in recent decades have repeatedly called into question the relevance of cooperation, which has nevertheless survived.
+The application of security sector theory, even within a regional political-geographical framework, is a topic that has gained attention in international relations literature thanks to the work of Barry Buzan et al.4 The regional approach, and the theory of a regional security complex based on the common interests of regional political actors, also justifies the delimitation of the research to the Visegrad countries.5 decades have repeatedly called into question the relevance of cooperation, which has nevertheless survived.
 It is not the task of this paper, even in terms of time, to analyse the debates that are emerging in the V4 over the weeks, and it can be stated that the V4 as a regional complex will not lose its relevance despite the disagreements between its members.
 In the three decades of Visegrad Cooperation since 1991, the world order has also undergone several transformations, which have naturally had an impact on the countries.
-We could already assess 2019 as a kind of Central European year, referring to the 30-20-15 numerology: the countries of the region celebrated 30 years of regime changes, 20 years of NATO accession (except Slovakia) and 15 years of EU accession (Slovakia joined NATO at the same time).
-For all these reasons, 2022 is the year to review the complexity and multidimensional/sectoral characteristics of security in the region.
+We could already assess 2019 as a kind of Central European year, referring to the 30-20-15 numerology: the countries of the region celebrated 30 years of regime changes, 20 years of NATO accession (except Slovakia) and 15 years of EU accession (Slovakia joined NATO at the same time).6 For all these reasons, 2022 is the year to review the complexity and multidimensional/sectoral characteristics of security in the region.